 Extend the power of your core cloud to the edge, and empower your teams to innovate.
 By moving data and applications as close to your end users as possible, you can deliver fast, highly personalized experiences to customers around the world.
+And now you can join the private beta for Compute@Edge, our new serverless compute environment built to take you further at the edge.

 Reddit needed to migrate their front end to an entirely new stack — all while beta testing a new user profile page on that stack.
 Because Fastly supports URL redirects from the edge with our powerful edge computing language, which speeds up response times and reduces origin server load, we were able to help them reach their goals, faster.